Code-Institute-Submissions/how-do-you-do/README.md

 - [Future Features](#future-features)

-## Inspiration
+## Purpose

+I was inspired to create this project after conversation with my wife, when she said, that she would like to become teacher of English online.
+So I thought, that it would be nice, if she had online presence, where she could fulfill her dream.

-> My wife Kasia who wants to teach English online.
+As well as fulfilling dreams of others to learn or teach English online.

-## Who is it for

-* People that want to learn English in fast and easy way
-* People that want to teach English in fast and easy way

 ## Technologies

+This is first of my milestone projects, and technologies to be used are :

 * HTML
 * CSS
 * Twiter's Bootstrap
 * Font Awesome

+* Extra
 	* Adobe Illustrator ( hero image, avatars and screenshots editing )

+## User Experience

+>   ### Colors
+	I extracted colors for the website from the hero image, and created few classes to easily apply color styles as needed.

 ## Colors